 Additionally, my involvement with TAMBA has given me added experience in facilitating antenatal workshops for mums who are expecting twins or more.

 From a personal point of view, after overcoming various hurdles during my own extended breastfeeding experience, I began to develop a passionate interest in this field, completing various BFI courses, including a ‘Train the trainer’ course, as well as a Lactation Specialist Course in Chicago, USA in 2008.

 I qualified as an International Board Certified Lactation Consultant in 2009.

 - Over 20 years experience

-- Currently facilitate staff training as infant feeding co-ordinator for NHS
+- Facilitated staff training as infant feeding co-ordinator for NHS

 - Taught Health Visiting students for Manchester University